A visit to the Castles of the Assassins in the Alamut Valley in photos, and some information on how to get there from Qazvin, Iran.

 Otherwise, there were not many people in sight as we wove our way through shrubbery and sparse trees to explore the gorges lining the road.

 Exploring Iran?
-Don’t miss our list of our favorite off the beaten track highlights of Iran!
+Don’t miss the list of our favorite off the beaten track highlights of Iran!

 After a longer and snowier winter than usual, it was refreshing to see signs of spring blossoming from the tree branches.